klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

         ++ mpi_check: MPI rank   7/8   on cpu 112/256 of nid001805 mask 96-127
         ```

-    4. The fourth `srun` command demonstrates the folded ordering: Rank 0 runs on the first 32
+    4. The fourth `srun` command, on line 24, demonstrates the folded ordering: Rank 0 runs on the first 32
         cores of node 0 of the allocation, rank 1 on the first 32 of node 1, then rank 2 runs on
         the second set of 32 cores again on node 1, with rank 3 then running on the second 32 cores
         of node 0, rank 4 on the third group of 32 cores of node 0, rank 5 on the third group of